roytang/blog/content/quotes/tic.md

 ### 12

-<hunter> why would you believe an economist
+&lt;hunter&gt; why would you believe an economist

 ---